Basic Information About QR Code

-At the moment, QR Code is widely used in digital marketing and advertising, as it allows us to maintain operational communication with customers and provide the end user with content.
-This can include links to websites, digital discount coupons, tickets for various transport, etc.
+Currently, QR code is widely used in digital marketing and advertising, as it allows for quick communication with customers and provides content to end users.
+This can be links to websites, digital discount coupons, tickets for various transport services, etc.

-To use the QR code effectively in any of these areas, it is necessary to have a good understanding of its concepts and development technologies.
+To effectively use QR code in any of these areas, it is necessary to understand its concept and development technology well.

-The QR code means quick response code.
-It is a two-dimensional (2-D) matrix code that belongs to a huge set of machine-readable codes.
-All these codes are called barcodes, regardless of whether they include stripes, squares or elements of another shape.
+QR code stands for Quick Response code.
+It is a two-dimensional (2-D) matrix code that belongs to a large set of machine-readable codes.
+All these codes are called barcodes, regardless of whether they include stripes, squares, or elements of another shape.

 Let's look at 1-D and 2-D codes.
-Compared to the first, type 2-D codes can contain a larger data amount, but it takes up less space.
-However, the QR code contains much more data in comparison with the abovementioned types of codes.
-Moreover, the QR code also has a more advanced error correction method and a higher reading speed.
+Compared to the first type, 2-D codes can contain a larger amount of data while taking up less space.
+However, QR code contains much more data compared to the aforementioned types of codes.
+In addition, QR code also has a more advanced error correction method and higher reading speed.

-Barcodes represent information visually, like any written language, but not for people – for machines.
-The scanner reads the code using special optical systems and barcode-reading software.
-The rules for creating a barcode (like grammar) and the set of characters it uses (its alphabet) are its symbology.
+Barcodes visually represent information, like any writing, but not for people - for machines.
+A scanner reads the code using special optical systems and software for reading barcodes.
+The rules for creating barcode (like grammar) and the set of symbols it uses (its alphabet) are its symbolism.

 Basic barcode symbols can be divided into two types: one-dimensional, or linear, and two-dimensional.

-One-dimensional (1-D) barcodes, such as the Universal Product Code (UPC), are commonly used in trade, on price tags and product packages.
-They are made up of vertical bars and spaces.
-These codes are classified as one-dimensional, since information encrypted in them is transmitted only by the difference in their horizontal dimension – the width of the stripes and spaces – and their left to right position.
+One-dimensional (1-D) barcodes, such as Universal Product Code (UPC), are widely used in trade, on price tags, and packaging of goods.
+They consist of vertical bars and spaces.
+These codes are classified as one-dimensional, because the information encrypted in them is transmitted only by the difference in their horizontal size - the width of the bars and spaces - and their left-to-right position.

 The height of the barcode columns does not affect the encrypted information.
-Therefore, the software reads both of them with no difference.
+Therefore, the software reads both options without any difference.

-The only thing that matters is the width and order of the stripes, but not their height.
+The only thing that matters is the width and order of the bars, not their height.

 2-D codes - the next level

-1-D barcodes were introduced in 1966 and quickly became popular.
-However, time marches on, and soon new types of codes became required, smaller in size, but more informative at the same time.
+1-D barcodes appeared in 1966 and quickly became popular.
+However, time does not stand still, and soon there was a need for new types of codes, smaller in size but more informative at the same time.

-Later, attempts were made to increase the data content in the barcode.
-This presupposed either increasing the number of lanes or creating a layout with multiple codes.
-All these factors led to the size increase of the barcode, and, as a result, to a complication of reading and printing costs.
+Later attempts were made to increase the informativeness of the barcode.
+This involved either increasing the number of bars or creating a layout with multiple codes.
+All this led to an increase in the size of the barcode and, consequently, to the complicating of reading and printing costs.

 That is why 2-D codes were created.
-At first they repeated the same linear symbols vertically, and later they were made in the form of matrix codes.
-The code was formed from small symmetrical elements, square or rectangle-shaped.
+Initially, they repeated the same linear symbols vertically, and later they began to make them in the form of matrix codes.
+The code was formed from small symmetrical elements, square or rectangular in shape.

-2-D matrix codes contain information in both directions – vertical and horizontal, so they have a fairly high data density with a small size.
-However, further improvements with the QR code were still to come.
+2-D matrix codes contain information in both vertical and horizontal directions, therefore they have a fairly high data density in a small size.
+However, further improvements with QR code were still ahead.

-The following table shows the characteristics and features of some typical 2-D codes.
+In the following table are characteristics and features of some typical 2-D codes.

 Developer DENSO Wave Symbol Technologies RVSI